-Support These three New Works by Susheel Bibbs.
+Support 2 new projects by Susheel Bibbs.
 Paypal buttons and what you can do are below:

-1: Expand the Hyers' Documentary on PBS to an hour and help us distribute the current film: The
+Project 1: Expand the award-winning Hyers' Documentary on PBS to an hour and help us distribute the current film:

-half-hour film now on PBS and on DVD entitled Voices for Freedom, The Hyers Sisters' Legacy.
-Get the DVD on the Hyers Web site at
+half-hour film now on PBS and on DVD entitled Voices for Freedom, The Hyers Sisters' Legacy has won 8 awards.
+Get the DVD on the Hyers Web site or see the trailer at

-film is co-sponsored by The Living Heritage Foundation, so donations are tax deductible.
+film is co-sponsored by The Living Heritage Foundation, so donations to expand it are tax deductible.

 make a Tax Deductible donation below